PANNC.ORG

 Picture

-• You must hold your hand or weapon above your head to show others you are out-of-game.
+• You should hold your hand or weapon above your head to show others you are out-of-game.

 • Return to your team's respawn point promptly.